flashbots/suave-geth/suave/README.md

 ## Confidential Store

 The Confidential Store is an integral part of the SUAVE chain, designed to facilitate secure and privacy-preserving transactions and smart contract interactions.
 It functions as a key-value store where users can safely store and retrieve confidential data related to their bids.
-This data is managed through off-chain smart contracts, ensuring optimal confidentiality and security.
 The Confidential Store restricts access (both reading and writing) only to the allowed peekers of each bid, allowing developers to define the entire data model of their application!

 The current, and certainly not final, implementation of the Confidential Store is managed by the `LocalConfidentialStore` struct.
 It provides thread-safe access to the bids' confidential data.
 The `LocalConfidentialStore` struct is composed of a mutex lock and a map of bid data, `ACData`, indexed by a `BidId`.